Death midwife: Responsibilities

-The role of a death midwife is to educate and empower families to exercise their innate right to care for their own dead.
+The role of a death midwife is educate and empower families to exercise their innate right to care for their own dead.
 Death midwives or doulas "provide emotional, spiritual, and physical support at an intensely personal and crucial time.
 They assist people in finding meaning, creating a legacy project, and planning for how the last days will unfold.
 Doulas also guide and support loved ones through the last days of life and ease the suffering of grief in its early stages".

 Death is a situation that no one can completely prepare for.
-Additionally, many people don't have much experience with people close to them dying.
+Additionally, many people do not have much experience with people close to them dying.
 Because of this, when it comes to the time to deal with dying there are a lot of questions and uncertainty.
 Pain management is only one part of end of life care; another part, of equal or greater importance at the end of their life, is the psychological aspects, including the management of close relationships.
 A doula's support can relieve stress and burdensome tasks from the family in order to provide care for the dying individual but also gives the individual psychological and emotional support in the process.

 Although the specific responsibilities of a death doula vary from certification program to program, there are certain parallels through each.
 The services provided by a death doula can generally be broken down into two categories.